-When I'm not writing, I love to dig in the dirt in my garden in central Pennsylvania, cook good food, drink coffee (mostly decaf, so I can sleep), and explore the woods near my home in State College, Pennsylvania.
+When I'm not writing, I love to dig in my garden in central Pennsylvania, cook good food, drink coffee (mostly decaf, so I can sleep), and explore the woods near my home in State College, Pennsylvania.
 I have a dog named Sadie, a cat named Cleo, and a small flock of backyard chickens.
 My favorite people in the world to spend time with are my husband, Rick Hirsch, and our three children, Anna, Eva, and Ellie.

 Interviews, blog posts, and more